DrAchernar/Memorandom-flutter/README.md

 ## For Sudoku Service

-I use  for sudoku service [this](https://agarithm.com/sudoku/) .
+I use  for sudoku [this](https://agarithm.com/sudoku/) service.
 Its an example for usage.
 Important: You need to create your own sudoku service or buy from providers.

 You can change and try different ideas on it.
 Good luck...